 Make sure to refer back to your notes to make sure you stay in alignment with your own brand.

 4. What is my business name?

 Choose a name that aligns with your brand.
 Yes, your brand needs to be nailed down before you have a name.
-The reason for this is that your company name, logo, and colors should all be representative of your brand — they’re all part of the perception you want people to have of your business.
+The reason for this is that your company name, logo, and colors should all be representative of your brand — they’re all part of the story you’re trying to tell and the perception you want people to have of your business.

 5. How am I going to get my merchandise to my customers?